WDI-SEA/react-development-course-materials/06-Redux-React-Hooks/01-intro-to-redux-lecture.md

 *  As your application becomes larger, it becomes increasingly difficult and confusing to manage state across multiple shared components.
 *  Keep in mind, components are reusable so you might be using these components across several pages or screens within your app.

 Imagine multiple components, that all need to talk to each other, but for different reasons.
 You might have a hard time understanding where state should live.
 In a perfect world, component data should be isolated to that particular component.
-Now consider sibling components (insert an example) and how you would share that data.
+Now consider sibling components (will insert an example/graphic) and how you would share that data.

 As you've learned so far, to share data among siblings, a state has to live in the parent component.
 The method for updating this state is provided by this parent component and passed as props to these sibling components.